SAP/spartacus-docs/_pages/dev/outlets.md

 this.outletService.add('cx-storefront', factory, OutletPosition.BEFORE);
 ```

 **Note**: The component-driven outlets feature is introduced with version 1.3 of the Spartacus libraries.
-Prior to version 1.3, only template content can be added to outlets.
+If you are using an earlier version, only template content can be added to outlets.

 ## Stacked Outlets